 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-- Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, which must include English language (or Functional Skills English Level 2), and ideally, maths.
+- Ideally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, which must include English language (or Functional Skills English Level 2), and ideally, maths.

 - You should be committed, enthusiastic and have a desire to succeed in the Early years and care sector